advaitgosai/weak-to-strong-experiments/README.md

 Modified Approach: Use the weak labels to generate pairwise preferences to train a linear probe, eliciting a stronger weak-to-strong supervision.

+Set download=True in data.py for the first run

 ```bash
 python3 run_weak_strong.py \
     data_path: <DATA_PATH> \